LT-IntroToAI-SY2526/assignment-1-intro-to-python-AshleyQ17/a1_writeup.md

 I found Python to be complicated since it was the first time I was using it but I found it somewhat similar to Javascript.
 I also thought that Python was less wordy and used less characters when writing the code, while for Javascript I had to write more just to do the same thing.
 For example, in the every other function when using Python it just used up a line of code while when doing it with Javascript it took up around 5 lines of code.

 2. **How did you use AI effectively?** Give specific examples of good prompts you used and what you learned from the responses.
+I used AI effectively by first telling it "I'm learning Python basics in a high school programming class.
+I have some experience from my AP CSP class.
+Can you create 6 practice problems that cover:
+> - Variables and basic data types
+> - Conditionals (if/elif/else)
+> - Loops (for and while)
+> - Functions
+> - Basic list operations
+>
+> Make them progressively more challenging.
+Make sure each problem has clear instructions and example inputs/outputs."
+Then asking it to "explain in detail how they each work, how the input leads to the output".
+Then ChatGPT generated explanations to all of the solutions.
+Something that I learned from the responses is how Python is very similar to Javascript, for example when writing functions it had a very similar structure to the functions in Javascript, this gave me an idea of

 3. **What concepts were most challenging?** How did AI help you understand them?